ESRS: A beginner's guide to the EU's sustainability reporting standards.

 Who does ESRS apply to?

 ESRS standards must be followed by large companies that must report ESG data as per the CSRD.
-ESRS doesn’t apply to SMEs.
-Those companies will have their simplified version of ESRS standards.
+ESRS doesn't apply to SMEs – and since 2026 there's no mandatory simplified version either.
+Smaller companies can instead use the voluntary VSME standard.

 What is the function of ESRS?